torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no
 : pkgsrc: no
 : DPorts: no
 : notes: should Mozilla add-ons be their own ports?
-What about ugly /bin/[bash](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=bash) installs which require shells/[bash](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=bash) as dependencies?
+What about /bin/[bash](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=bash) installs which require shells/[bash](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=bash) as dependencies?

 ###<a id="misc">misc</a>###